 The Roots of Streetwear

-The story of streetwear begins in the laid-back environments of California's skate and surf scenes in the late 70s and early 80s.
-Brands like Stüssy began as a grassroots effort, with Shawn Stussy scrawling his now-iconic signature on surfboards and tees.
-This DIY approach to fashion was a hit, and it wasn't long before the streetwear scene started to spread.
+The origins of streetwear can be traced back to the relaxed atmosphere of California's skate and surf scenes in the late 1970s and early 1980s.
+Brands such as Stüssy began as a grassroots movement, with Shawn Stussy initially scrawling his now-iconic signature on surfboards and T-shirts.
+This do-it-yourself approach to fashion became very popular, and before long, the streetwear trend began to gain traction beyond its original roots.

 A Culture of Collaboration